Harry T. Burn: Personal life

 Burn was a member of several civic and fraternal organizations, including the National Society Sons of the American Revolution, serving as President-General for the 1964–1965 term.

 He was briefly married to Mildred Rebecca Tarwater from 1933 to 1935.

 He married Ellen Folsom Cottrell (1908–1998) in 1937.
 The couple had one child, Harry T. Burn Jr. (1937–2016).

 Burn died at his home in Niota.

 In popular culture

 Burn is portrayed by Peter Berinato in the 2004 film Iron Jawed Angels.

 Winter Wheat, a musical about the ratification of the 19th Amendment in Tennessee, premiered in 2016 after its original version had a limited run in 2014; Harry Burn, his mother Febb, and his younger brother Jack, are major characters.
 The play was performed again in 2020.

+In 2018, Knoxville, Tennessee unveiled the Burn Memorial Statue depicting Harry and Febb Burn, and the Tennessee legislature unanimously voted to make August 18 "Febb Burn Day."

 Burn's great-grandnephew, Tyler L. Boyd, wrote a comprehensive biography of Burn, called Tennessee Statesman Harry T. Burn: Woman suffrage, free elections, and a life of service, and published in 2019.

+Burn is portrayed in the 2022 musical Suffs, with the letter he received from his mother being portrayed in a number.